volkandemir8/2DAirHockey/README.md

-# 2DAirHockey
-A 2D Air Hockey game built with Unity featuring both rule-based and ML-Agents opponents trained with PPO and SAC algorithms.
-Compare classic AI with reinforcement learning agents by playing against them or letting them compete against each other.
+# 2D Air Hockey with Unity ML-Agents

+This project is a 2D Air Hockey game developed in Unity, featuring multiple types of opponents powered by different AI techniques.

+## Features
+- Play the game yourself by controlling the paddle.
+- Classic AI Opponent: A manually coded, rule-based opponent with deterministic behavior.
+- ML-Agents Opponents: Trained using Unity ML-Agents with Proximal Policy Optimization (PPO) and Soft Actor-Critic (SAC).
+- AI vs AI Matches: Let ML-Agents opponents compete against each other or against the classic AI.

+## Purpose
+The main purpose of this project is to analyze and compare different AI approaches.
+It allows observing how a rule-based opponent performs compared to reinforcement learning agents, and how PPO and SAC differ in terms of learning strategies and gameplay behavior.